BitSet

 Returns a binary representation of this bit set's memory layout, when packed into a byte array Bytes are separated by a single space.
 An empty byte array results in an empty string.

-return the next bit set to true following fromIndex
+Returns the first bit set to true from fromIndex (= inclusive).

 Returns all bits as they are accessible by the global bit index